 - 30 questions based on engineering mathematics and marks per each question is 2 marks then the total marks are 60.

-As section H, Oceanic and atmospheric unit is added.
-With the new section, Engineering paper has eight sections as A to H.
+In section H, the Oceanic and atmospheric unit is added.
+With the new section, the Engineering paper has eight sections as A to H.

-This article gives the detailed information about Exam pattern of the GATE 2019 for all the branches.
+This article gives detailed information about the Exam pattern of the GATE 2022 for all the branches.
 GATE Exam Pattern, Type of Questions, Marks Weightage Additional information like Reference books for GATE, GATE previous question papers, GATE Answer keys links are also given.
-Share this article to other GATE aspirants also.
-You can ask your queries via comment box.
+Share this article with other GATE aspirants also.
+You can ask your queries via the comment box.